MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/configure-xbox-live-in-unity.md

 ---
-title: Configure Xbox Live in Unity
+title: Configuring Xbox Live in Unity
 description: Use the Xbox Live Unity plugin to configure Xbox Live in your Unity game. ms.assetid: 55147c41-cc49-47f3-829b-fa7e1a46b2dd ms.date: 1/25/2018